aragilar/dnd-flask/data/documentation/character-creation.md

 Record your level on your character sheet.
 If you're starting at a higher level, record the additional elements your class gives you for your levels past 1st.
 Also record your experience points.
 A 1st-level character has 0 XP.
 A higher-level character typically begins with the minimum amount of XP required to reach that level (see "Beyond 1st Level" later in this chapter).

-> **Quick Build**
->
-> Each class description in chapter 3 includes a section offering suggestions to quickly build a character of that class, including how to assign your highest ability scores, a background suitable to the class, and starting spells.

 ### Hit Points and Hit Dice

 Your character's hit points define how tough your character is in combat and other dangerous situations.
 Your hit points are determined by your Hit Dice (short for Hit Point Dice).